 - In Tex Murphy: Overseer, the game is a prequel framed by Tex telling his date about his first case.
 Whenever the player 'dies' in the game Tex will quickly mumble something about "no wait, that's not right" and the game will pick up at an earlier point in the game allowing the player to replay the section.

 - Happens at least twice in Dragon Age II, when Varric lapses too far into the Tall Tale genre and Cassandra interrupts him to start over again and tell the real story.
-The first time is A Taste of Power, with Hawke and their brother or sister being veritable gods amongst men, complete with Regenerating Health, very quick cooldowns, and Infinity Minus One Swords.
+The first time is A Taste of Power, with Hawke and their sibling being veritable gods amongst men, complete with Regenerating Health, very quick cooldowns, and Infinity Minus One Swords.
 After Cassandra calls Varric on his crap, he tells her the real story.
 Varric does this again where he storms his brother's mansion late in the game and effortlessly takes out the guards, though there it's because he wants to leave out "the gory details."

 - Call of Juarez: Gunslinger is full of these.
 Even the very first Showdown at High Noon turns out to be an example of this.
 One great example is when Silas tells of how he found himself surrounded by Apaches.
 An audience member asks him what happened to the attacking cowboys he spoke of a moment ago, and Silas quickly corrects himself to saying that the cowboys attacked him in Apache style.
 At the same moment the gunslinging Indians the player is fighting are suddenly replaced by cowboys.